 Try this Basic Basil Pesto recipe, or contribute your own.
-"Parmes" and "Sauces" are two of the tags cooks chose for Basic Basil Pesto.
+"Parmes" and "Sauces" are two tags used to describe Basic Basil Pesto.

 "I have made this same recipe many times over the years but this time after reading your recipe, I toasted the pine nuts just slightly, it made a vast difference, all good!
 Thank you for the tip."- Elizhard32